Saudi Arabia unveils plans for vast ‘vertically layered’ buildings in NEOM

 NEOM’s designs for The LineShow all 6

-The projected zero-carbon city of NEOM being built in Saudi Arabia will have vertical layers of buildings for work, living and leisure stretching 170 kilometres into the horizon, the Kingdom’s Crown Prince has announced.
+The projected zero-carbon city of Neom being built in Saudi Arabia will have vertical layers of buildings for work, living and leisure stretching for 170 kilometres over a futuristic landscape, the Kingdom’s Crown Prince has declared.

+Unveiling The Line, a primary feature of the $500bn project, Prince Mohammed bin Salman announced that the flagship development will be partly financed through a public listing in the country’s stock exchange in two years’ time, and would be subject to its own autonomous legal system.

+The flotation, he continued, “will add a trillion riyals ($266bn) to the Saudi stock market value.
+At least 1.2 trillion at the beginning and overall will increase after project completion to exceed 5 trillion”.
+The ultimate aim was to make the Saudi stock market, currently ranked seventh internationally, “one of the largest stock markets on the planet.”

+Prince Mohammed stated that in the future all ventures in which the Kingdom’s sovereign wealth fund is an investor will be listed on the stock market.
+The government seeks to raise 500 billion riyals of capital in 2027 and using the market to raise up to another 300 billion riyals for Neom.

+The first phase of the development, which includes a large economic zone, will cost 1.2 trillion riyals ($319.39bn), with half the funding coming from the kingdom’s sovereign wealth fund, said the Crown Prince.

-Prince Mohammed bin Salman declared that the project will lead to seismic changes to the way people will live in the future on “100 per cent renewable energy” in an “environment free from roads, cars and emissions”.
+Speaking to journalists in Jeddah at an event showcasing The Line, Prince Mohammed held that the new city will make seismic changes to the way people will live in the future.
+It will be an “environment free from roads, cars and emissions”, with “100 per cent renewable energy”.

+“The Line is an affirmation of our firm commitment to presenting a project to the whole world.
+Neom is a place for those who dream of a better tomorrow,” said Prince Mohammed.

-“We cannot ignore the livability and environmental crises facing our world’s cities, and NEOM is at the forefront of delivering new and imaginative solutions to address these issues.
-NEOM is leading a team of the brightest minds in architecture, engineering and construction to make the idea of building upwards a reality,” he said.
+“We cannot ignore the liveability and environmental crises facing our world’s cities, and Neom is at the forefront of delivering new and imaginative solutions to address these issues.

+Saudi Arabia, the world's biggest crude oil exporter, aims to reach net zero carbon emissions by 2060.
+One aspect of living in Neom, said Prince Mohammed, was that cars would not be needed for travel.
+“If you have money, you should raise the bar, be adventurous, be innovative, be different,” he wanted to stress.
+“Since we are doing it from nothing, why should we copy normal cities?
+I believe it's going to be the best liveable area – by far – in the whole planet.”

+As well as radical architecture and an environmental reset, Neom will have its own autonomous legal system, unconfined to the Saudi judicial structure, with investors playing a key role in drafting it.
+Work on this, said the Crown Prince, was well underway, with some details due to be presented next year.

-Discussions will be held with neighbouring countries to try and ensure that developments across the border do not jar with the intrinsic sense of harmony and tranquillity NEOM is striving to establish.
+Discussions will be held with neighbouring countries to try and ensure that developments across the border do not jar with the intrinsic aesthetics that Neom is striving to establish.

 Register for free to continue reading